aashir023/aashir023/README.md

 ## About

-I’m a Junior AI Engineer based in Pakistan.
-I design, build and ship generative AI systems, from prototyping to production deployments.
+I’m currently working as a Junior AI Engineer at iOPTIME PVT LTD. I design, build and ship generative AI systems, from prototyping to production deployments.
 My work covers Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), agentic and multi-agent orchestration (LangGraph), and the MLOps practices required to make those systems reliable and maintainable in production.

 I develop retrieval-augmented systems leveraging vector databases, integrating them with large language models to enable context-aware, knowledge-grounded responses.
 I architect multi-step agent pipelines that decompose complex tasks into modular, deterministic subtasks for robust execution.
 In production, I implement FastAPI-based model serving and containerized deployments, ensuring scalable, reliable, and production-ready ML services.
 On the production side I build FastAPI-backed model services, containerize them with Docker, and wire them into CI/CD and monitoring pipelines so teams can safely push updates and operate at scale.